systemjs/systemjs/docs/errors.md

 ### Invalid call to AMD define

-SystemJS Error #9 occurs when a the global variable `define` was called with invalid arguments.
+SystemJS Error #9 occurs when the global `define` function was called with invalid arguments.

 `window.define` is a global variable available in [AMD environments](https://en.wikipedia.org/wiki/Asynchronous_module_definition), and is created by the SystemJS [amd.js extra](https://github.com/systemjs/systemjs/blob/master/dist/extras/amd.js).
 It is a function called by modules in AMD or UMD format.

-With SystemJS, the valid calls to define() are valid:
+With SystemJS, the following calls to define() are valid:

 ```js
 // First argument is array of dependencies.